 California Community Colleges (CCCs) partner with K-12 districts, universities, and industry to provide career ladder opportunities that are in direct response to the current labor market needs.
-It is vital that the State continues investments in the Strong Workforce Program, Guided Pathways Program, Dual Enrollment, Entrepreneurships, Apprenticeships and Career Education, so that we can ensure our students are trained, retrained, and prepared for the labor industries that are growing in our region.
+It is vital that the State continues to support the CCC Baccalaureate Degree Program to help close equity gaps and improve student pathways to greater economic mobility.
+Additionally, continued investments in the Strong Workforce Program, Guided Pathways, Dual Enrollment, Entrepreneurships, Apprenticeships and Career Education, help our institutions ensure our students are trained, retrained, and prepared for the labor industries that are growing in our region.
 The District strongly supports ongoing investments and policies that support the CCCs in preparing our students for the workforce, boosting enrollment, and meeting labor market demands.

-Basic Needs:
+Basic Needs: A research project completed in 2023 through a collaboration between the Community College League of California's (CCLC) CEO Affordability, Food & Housing Access Taskforce and the RP Group, identified significant gaps in students' access to and ability to afford basic needs.
 Student success is directly impacted by access to basic needs, such as food, housing, technology, transportation, childcare, and mental health services.
-The District strongly supports any policy and/or budget-related efforts aimed at increasing CCC students' ability to access basic needs and mental health services.
-The District supports maximum flexibility with the use of these funds, to best meet the individual needs of our students.
+The District strongly supports any policy and/or budget-related efforts aimed at increasing the ability of all students-both credit and noncredit-to access basic needs and mental health services.
+The District supports policies and financial resources to provide students with access to technology, including access to broadband connections, computers, and software.
+The District supports the need for resources to successfully transition courses to online and distance platforms, including the need for professional development, training, and technology support for staff and faculty.
+The District supports maximum flexibility with the use of these funds to best meet the individual needs of our students.

-Diversity, Equity, Inclusion, and Anti-Racism (DEIA):

-The District is committed to DEIA initiatives with the goal of developing an interculturally proficient community of students, faculty, and staff.
-During these challenging times of racial tension across the country, the District supports policies that systemically dismantle racism, and further advance equity, civil rights, racial justice, equal opportunity, and inclusion efforts for CCCs.
+Diversity, Equity, Inclusion, Anti-Racism and Accessibility (DEIAA): The District is committed to DEIAA initiatives with the goal of developing an intercultural proficient community of students, faculty, and staff.
+The District supports policies that systemically dismantle racism, and further advance equity, civil rights, racial justice, equal opportunity, and inclusion efforts for CCCs.
+The District is committed to creating a sense of belonging with our students, faculty, staff, and community.
+The District supports policies that further growth-minded practices in order to create a more diverse and equitable campus environment and workplace.